nics-cyber/lone-panel-/README.md

 ### **Lonely Panel Features**
 1. **Custom Branding**:
-   - Renamed from "Pterodactyl" to "Lonely".
+   - Renamed from "LONEX" to "Lonely".
    - Panel color changed to black for a unique look.
 2. **Dockerized Setup**:
    - Runs in Docker containers for easy deployment and isolation.